-A site visit inspection of Brighton and Sussex Medical School (the establishment) was carried out by the HTA on 2 November 2010.
+A site-visit inspection of Brighton and Sussex Medical School (the 'establishment') was carried out by the HTA on 5 - 6 April 2011.

-The establishment was found to meet the majority of the HTA standards across the four areas of: consent; governance and quality; premises, facilities and equipment; and disposal.
-Some shortfalls were found, particularly in relation to GQ2, PFE3 and D2.
-Any particular examples of strengths or good practice are included in the concluding comments section of the report.
+The establishment was found to meet several of the HTA standards across the four areas of: consent (C); governance and quality systems (GQS); premises, facilities and equipment (PFE); and disposal (D).
+Minor shortfalls were found in relation to two of the GQS standards (see page 3 for further details).
+Examples of strengths and robust practice are included in the concluding comments section of the report.

-The HTA found the Designated Individual, the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual, the Licence Holder (University of Sussex), the premises and the practices to be suitable in accordance with the requirements of the legislation.

-All reports of HTA inspections carried out from 1 November 2010 are published on the HTA's website.
+All reports of HTA site-visit inspections carried out from 1 November 2010 are published on the HTA's website.